1hrvslvsk/rsschool-cv/cv.md

   t.me/vcnspxt

 ### Why do I study programming?
-  So that I can programm.
+  So that I can start programming.

 #### Skills
 <ul>